Owen-haha/FINRISK2002_microbiomeGWAS_codes/README.md

 The corresponding pre-print can be found at https://doi.org/10.1101/2020.09.12.20193045 (Combined effects of host genetics and diet on human gut microbiota and incident disease in a single population cohort).

-This work is now under review in *Nature Genetics*.
+This work is now under review in *Nature Genetics* (accepted in principle).

 We published the essential codes of the work here to help others to review or replicate our findings.